-How does the hardware handle the delayed transitions described above? ■ additional states need not be actually stored with the cache line, due to the fact that only a few lines at a time will be transitioning.
+How does the hardware handle the delayed transitions described above? ■

+Usually by adding additional states, though these additional states need not be actually stored with the cache line, due to the fact that only a few lines at a time will be transitioning.
 The need to delay transitions is but one issue that results in real-world cache coherence protocols being much more complex than the over-simplified MESI protocol described in this appendix.
 Hennessy and Patterson's classic introduction to computer architecture [HP95] covers many of these issues.